Showing posts with label the Quadrinity Process. Show all posts

 Here’s how Hoffman begins his story.
 In the dead of night, sometime in1968, the spirit of the late distinguished German psychotherapist, Siegfried Fisher stood at the foot of his bed, and woke him up with an urgent message: the key to psychological well being was contained in a concept called Negative Love–we are blindly tied to repeating the mistakes and negative behaviors of our parents because we are starved for authentic love.
 It’s just a game of giving to get.
 Then Dr. Fisher cured Hoffman by taking through psychic therapy, and charged him to spread the word.
 He said, “Doors would open.”

-For anyone with a taste for otherworldly drama, this has everything that Hollywood, or Mme Blavatsky could provide including a simple, down-to-earth maxim any idiot can understand.
+For anyone with a taste for otherworldly drama, this has everything that Hollywood, or Mme Blavatsky, could provide, including a simple, down-to-earth maxim any idiot can understand.
 And it also comes with the validation of a highly qualified psychiatrist, bona fides all the way from Vienna, at least in his lineage.

 But on closer examination, even for a person who believes in messages from the other side, the lies start right here.
 Hoffman claimed that Fisher was an old family friend, that he somehow knew his wife’s family.
 The truth is that Hoffman had been Fisher’s patient for years at Langley Porter.
 And Fisher’s specialty was severe psychosis.
 Hoffman claimed that he and Fisher had convivial dinner table conversations about the unseen world and what are generally called psychic phenomena.
 The dinners were perhaps the only truth in the story.
 Fisher, according to his son, David, did not follow the modern professional guidelines about social contact with patients.
 He remembers Hoffman coming to his house for dinner as well as visiting Hoffman and his family.